CJanecka/Projects_and_CTFs/MegaCorpOne Penetration Test/README.md

   + Summarized the results and suggested ways to address the identified issues in a detailed penetration testing report.

 ## Executive Summary

+I conducted a solo penetration test, focusing on a simulated organization called *MegaCorpOne*.
+My assessment honed in on the organization's web application, Linux, and Windows hosts, revealing vulnerabilities and security weaknesses.
+The conclusion of this effort led to the creation of a detailed penetration testing report.
+In this report, I outline the findings, highlighting identified vulnerabilities across the assessed domains.
+Furthermore, I present a set of recommendations aimed at mitigating the discovered security concerns.

+## Vulnerability Findings